 Does One Tree Produce Enough Oxygen for One Person?
 The Science Explained

 Does one tree produce enough oxygen for one person?
 The answer might astonish you.
+The short answer is yes, and much more.
 According to USDA research, a single mature tree can actually produce enough oxygen for 2-10 people annually through tree photosynthesis.
-But how much oxygen do trees produce exactly, and what factors affect this life-giving process?
+But how much oxygen does a tree produce exactly, and what factors affect this life-giving process?
 Let's breathe deep into the science.
+Our article, Facts About Trees, contains even more incredible facts about our planet's most important life forms.

 How Trees Generate the Air We Breathe